gamesbook/pyprototypr/docs/source/core_shapes.rst

 ..
 NOTE::

-   There is more detail about the various properties that can be defined for a Blueprint in the section on
+   There is more detail about the various properties that can be defined for a Blueprint in the :ref:`customised Blueprint <blueprintIndex>` section.
-   :ref:`customised Blueprint <customised_shapes:blueprintIndex>`.

 Example 1.